 Tomato sauce with cherry tomatoes doesn’t have to only be used with pasta.
 Step outside the box and explore the almost endless ways to use it:

 - With pasta: This is a no-brainer!
-Cook your favorite pasta noodles or vegetable noodles and toss them with the cherry tomato sauce or use it in other Italian recipes, like meat lasagna or spaghetti and meatballs.
+Cook your favorite pasta noodles or zucchini noodles and toss them with the cherry tomato sauce or use it in other Italian recipes, like meat lasagna.

 - Pizza sauce: Spread the sauce over pizza bites, thin crust pizza, and more homemade pizzas.

-- Cooked with seafood: Use the sauce as a base for poached cod, halibut, mussels, or shrimp, or add some to an easy seafood stew.
+- Cooked with seafood: Use the sauce as a base for poached cod, halibut, mussels, or shrimp stew.

 - For shakshuka recipes: This is a wonderful sauce for shakshuka recipes.
 Elevate it with extra spices, vegetables, or meat, and poach a few eggs on top.